nearform/the-fastify-workshop/deck.md

 Write a Fastify program in a `server.js` file which:

-- exposes a `GET /` route
+- Exposes a `GET /` route
-- listens on port 3000
+- Listens on port 3000
-- responds with the JSON object
+- Responds with the JSON object

   ```json
   {